Sun-Young-Park/Election-Analytics/posts/01-Intro.md

 Predictions of the future are based on the patterns of the past.
 If X tended to predict Y well in the past, we would want to use that X in our model to predict Y in the future.
 So we start our journey by looking into past presidential election results -- first two-party voteshare at the national level.
 We share two main insights, discuss historical narratives for a select few races, and then make a prediction for 2020 based exclusively on past electoral results.

 **Elections are generally competitive between the two parties.** One major observation in particular stands out: in the last 60 or so years, the race for the presidency has overall been *remarkably competitive between the two major parties*.
-By competitive, we mean: since FDR, neither Republicans nor Democrats have maintained a monopoly over the White House, if we look at two-party voteshare:
+By competitive, we mean: since FDR, neither Republicans nor Democrats have maintained a monopoly on control of the White House:

 ![Presidential Popular Voteshare (1948-2016)](../figures/PV_national_historical.png)